 - Legumes: Beans, lentils, peas and chickpeas are excellent sources of fibre.
 Eat a moderate amount of legumes as too much of them can cause bloating.

 Other foods and drinks that aid digestion

 - Yoghurt: It is an excellent source of probiotics that are live cultures that support the digestive process in many ways.
-They improve the the movement of food in the gut and play a positive role in preventing diarrhoea or constipation, flatulence or bowel wind, bad breath or lactose intolerance.
+They improve the movement of food in the gut and play a positive role in preventing diarrhoea or constipation, flatulence or bowel wind, bad breath or lactose intolerance.
 Probiotics are also effective in breaking down proteins for easier digestion.

 - Infusions (hot drinks): Ginger, fennel and peppermint tea are excellent digestive aids to enjoy with or after a meal.

 - Water: It is one of the most helpful aids in digestion.
 Drinking eight to ten glasses of water every day keeps the body hydrated and promotes easy digestion in the intestinal tract.